 Sunset at Fatehsagar Lake

-About an hour before sunset, head towards the Fatehsagar Lake.
+About an hour before sunset, head towards the Fatehsagar Lake – our personal favourite amongst the things to do in Udaipur in evening.
 The promenade circumferencing the lake is decorated with classic royal arches.
 In the evening they play soft instrumentals of Indian Ragas on the speakers planted on the promenade making the ambiance truly mesmerising.
+It is definitely the best amongst all the top places to visit in Udaipur for couples.

 Add a piping hot kullad coffee to this scenario and you will be so smitten, you wouldn’t ever want to leave this place.
 After the sun goes down, you can warm yourself up by eating ‘Bombay Pavbhaji’ or the good old Maggi Noodles at a nearby shack.

-Tip: The experience at Fatehsagar is incomplete without a Kullad coffee.
-Even if you are a tea person, have coffee.
+Tip: The experience at this lake is incomplete without a Fateh sagar lake coffee served in a Kullad.
+Therefore, even if you are a tea person, have coffee.

 Ideally, the experience at Fatehsagar Lake will leave you in a happy daze and you wouldn’t want to spoil it by visiting any other place.
-However, if you have kids, there is a chance that they may not be in a mood to appreciate the Fatehsagar Lake and would be craving for some fun.
+However, if you have kids, there is a chance that they may not be in a mood to appreciate the Fatehsagar Lake and would be craving for some fun things to do in Udaipur.
 In this case, take them to Sukhadia Circle.
 Kids can play at the garden here and then you can take them out boating in the water surrounding the main fountain.
 You can call it a day by eating some local chaat at the many food stalls surrounding the Sukhadia circle.

 Tip: Sukhadia circle is totally avoidable.